Floating Visitor UI integration

-In this method you alter your website markup to include the Unblu snippet.
+In this method you alter your website’s markup to include the Unblu snippet.
 The snippet in turn loads the Unblu client code.
-Every page on which you want to display the Floating Visitor UI launcher button must include the snippet.
+Every page you want to display the Floating Visitor UI launcher button on must include the snippet.
 This method of inclusion is relatively simple but you do need access and permission to change the actual code of the website in question.

 The snippet with the correct key can also be copied from the API keys section in the Account Configuration.

 |For certain use cases you might not need the snippet on all pages.
 For example when you want Unblu’s Universal or Document Co-Browsing only on a specific section of your website, it’s enough to instrument only those pages.|